Audrey Hokoda, Ph.D.

 - CFD 537: Child Abuse and Family Violence

 - CFD 578: Conflict Resolution Across the Lifespan

-- Ulloa, E. C., Guzman, M.*, Hammett, J.*, & Hokoda, A. (in press).
+- Ulloa, E. C., Guzman, M.*, Hammett, J.*, & Hokoda, A. (2015).
 Psychological growth in relation to intimate partner violence: A review.
 Aggression and Violent Behavior.

 - Ulloa, E. C., Kissee, J.*, Castaneda, D., & Hokoda, A. (2013).
 A Global Examination of Teen Relationship Violence.
 In F.L.
 Denmark & J. Sigal (Eds.), Violence Against Women Across the Lifespan: An International Perspective.
 New York: Praeger Publishers.